 Mayflower 400 is an opportunity to celebrate Southampton, a city and a community, built on journeys and migration.
 An opportunity to tell our city’s story in all its richness.
 We will celebrate all the people of the world who have made Southampton their home and those have found sanctuary here.
-We will work to ensure Southampton continues to be a welcoming city.
+Southampton will be the first city to approach a Mayflower anniversary through the lens of migration.

 Partners across Southampton will deliver an innovative and inclusive programme that uses the anniversary as a means to creatively explore the City’s wider and longer history as a marine city and gateway to the world.
 It will invite us to look at who we were, who we are, how our city has grown and to re-think our cultural and maritime future.

 To join our mailing list click here >